 At the door: Adult is $15; Student (16 & under) / Senior is $12

-Advance tickets will be available at Cool Beans Coffee Café, Ward-Brodt Music, Metcalfe's Market at Hilldale, and Orange Tree Imports.
+Advance tickets will be available in late April at Cool Beans Coffee Café, Ward-Brodt Music, Metcalfe's Market at Hilldale, and Orange Tree Imports.

 "This is my favorite concert of the season!
 It's just full of joy, playfulness and fun!"